smoketh/SelfBooru/README.md

 > and click start scan.
 It will report when scan is complete.

 As of right now A1111/SD-Forge metadata format is supported, stealth metadata is also supported.
+Comfy metadata not supported as of yet.

 It uses comma separated tags for tags, strips weights, also adds loras/lycos and models with `lora:` `lyco:` `model:` prefix into the tags as well.
+It replaces spaces with underscores, and tag search uses space separation, to match it with a standard image board format.

 Can rescan detecting md5 hash changes, and will regenerate thumbnails when needed.